ViniciosLugli/actix-rust-template/README.md

 ## Prerequisites

-Before you begin, ensure you have met the following requirements:

--   Rust installed on your machine.
-If you don't have Rust installed, you can install it by following the instructions on the [official website](https://www.rust-lang.org/tools/install).
+To use this template, you need Rust installed on your system.
+If Rust isn't installed yet, follow the installation guide on the [Rust official website](https://www.rust-lang.org/tools/install).

 ## Setup